JahnelGroup/challenges/todo-list/README.md

 # Todo List Challenge

 The Todo List Challenge is to build a simple web application that allows users to maintain a list of tasks.

+## Outline

 The development of this app will take place in three phases, Phase I, Phase II and Phase III.
 Each Phase adds more functionality and an increased level of complexity.

-Phase I is all about implementing a useable proof-of-concept based on the requirements
+* **Phase I** is all about implementing a useable proof-of-concept (POC) that someone can actually use and get a feel for the product.
+It gives them something to explore, see what they like and dislike, and potentially adjust their requirements.

-starts by implementing a front-end only application, no backend or database is required.
+* **Phase II** is about taking the POC and implementing a minimum viable product (MVP) that drives real tangible value for someone using the product.
+It takes the mocked/light features from the POC and implements them enough to be useful.
+* **Phase III** is taking the MVP and making it slick and polished application that makes your product better than the rest.

-## Phase I (front-end)
+## Phase I (Proof of Concept)
 * The app must be written using HTML, CSS and JavaScript
 * The app will be client-side only and will not connect to any mid-tier or server
 * The app does not need to be cross browser compatible